rmx/docs.encounter.io/content/world-object.md

 ## Position

 Each WorldObject has a position in the world.
-The position is a x/y/z tuple.
+You can query the position and move the object somewhere else.

-### getPosition :: Array
+### getPosition :: Position

+The position is represented by a special object.
+It stores the tile in which the object is, and the position within the tile.

+### getWorldPosition :: Vector3

-The position is a three-element array, containing the x/y/z coordinates.
+The world position is a three-element array, containing the x/y/z coordinates of the object.

-### moveToPosition(x, y, z) :: undefined
+### teleport(Position) :: undefined

-Moving an object dispatches an Event.
+Teleport the object to the given position.

+### distanceToObject(WorldObject) :: Number

+Return the euclidean distance between this and the other object.